-Overlooked and under-appreciated by tourists favouring Tokyo or Kyoto, Osaka is perhaps the most interesting city in Japan.
-With a long history of samurai and trade, it boasts important landmarks, and a very defined sense of identity.
+Overlooked and under-appreciated by travelers favoring Tokyo or Kyoto, Osaka is perhaps the most interesting city in Japan.
+With a long history of samurai and trade, it boasts important landmarks and a well-defined sense of identity.
 Here are our top places to visit.

-Considered one of the dodgiest areas in Osaka, Shinsekai has a lot of character – and characters!
-Visit at night and choose a kushi katsu restaurant, maybe a smaller one with plastic chairs outside (in summer) to best enjoy the view of Tsutenkaku, a 100m, octagonal construction modelled after the Eiffel Tower, and get set ordering deep-fried foods on sticks.
+A neighborhood that exudes a Blade-Runner-esque, slightly tattered glitz, Shinsekai has a lot of character – and characters!
+Visit at night and choose a kushikatsu restaurant, maybe a smaller one with plastic chairs outside (in summer) to best enjoy the view of Tsutenkaku Tower, a 328ft (100m), octagonal construction modeled after the Eiffel Tower, and get set ordering deep-fried foods on sticks.

 Another sweet night spot is Dotonbori, within the downtown Minami area, but it’s absolutely crammed full of tourists and their selfie-sticks.
-See the famous Glico man billboard and the giant animatronic crab outside Kani Doraku restaurant; revel in the neon glare from karaoke bar signs, and the run-down, 1980s, cyberpunk atmosphere.
+See the famous Glico man billboard and the giant animatronic crab outside Kani Doraku restaurant; revel in the neon glare from karaoke bar signs, and the run-down, 1980s cyberpunk atmosphere.

-Turn down a few lanes off the main drag, to discover a quiet cobble-stoned street of restaurants, which the crowds never seem to find.
-For travellers who prefer people-watching, find a spot on Dotonboribashi bridge among spiky-haired hosts plying their trade.
+Then, turn down a few lanes off the main drag to discover a quiet cobble-stoned street of restaurants which the crowds never seem to find.
+For travelers who prefer people-watching, find a spot on Dotonboribashi bridge among spiky-haired hosts plying their trade.
 Beware of the optimistic high school girls attempting to ride their bicycles through the crowd.

 Osaka castle is incredibly impressive.
-The walls are 30m high and were built by a canny warlord to keep his rivals busy (and broke), and to show his dominance over the family he defeated.
-Despite its bloody history, the castle sits within a beautiful, calm park that is a favourite spot in cherry blossom time for BBQs.
+The walls are 98 ft (30m) high and were built by a canny samurai warlord (Toyotomi Hideyoshi, one of the unifiers of Japan) as a display of his power and dominance.
+Despite its bloody history, the castle sits within a beautiful, calm park that is a favorite spot for BBQs during cherry blossom time.

 The main building itself is a reconstruction, with a museum within.
-There's much debate among locals about the newly-added elevator, however it does increase the ease of access for travellers with walking difficulties.
+There's much debate among locals about the newly added elevator, though it does increase the ease of access for travelers with walking difficulties.
 Despite a lack of authenticity in the interior, the castle is a must-visit.
 Stroll the grounds and enjoy the contrast of a samurai-era construction framed against a backdrop of green skyscrapers.

 Osaka is not as well known for its temples and shrines as Kyoto, but it is the site of the oldest Buddhist temple in Japan, Shitennoji.

-On the 21st and 22nd of every month, there is also a huge flea market, and those willing to venture out on the 11th of February, will witness Doya Doya Matsuri, a sympathetic-shudder-inducing festival, where high school boys run through sheets of freezing water to catch paper charms, and ensure their luck for the year to come.
+On the 21st and 22nd of every month, there is also a huge flea market, and those willing to venture out on the 11th of February will witness Doya Doya Matsuri, a goose bump-inducing festival where high school boys run through sheets of freezing water to catch paper charms and ensure their luck for the year to come.

 From restaurant fare to market-fresh street food, Amelia Gambier reveals the best ways to taste Osaka’s unique take on Japanese cuisine.